Vitamin B12 Test: Functions, Deficiency Symptoms, Causes, Normal Range & Preparation

 Understanding Vitamin B12

-This vitamin is unique because it is found almost entirely in animal-based foods such as fish, eggs, meat, poultry, and dairy products.
-The body stores Vitamin B12 mainly in the liver, and these stores can last for years.
-Still, regular intake is necessary because the body cannot make this vitamin on its own.
-Even a small deficiency that continues for months or years can affect blood health, nerve function, and mental clarity.
+Vitamin B12 is found almost exclusively in animal-based foods such as meat, fish, eggs, poultry, and dairy products.
+Unlike many other vitamins, B12 is stored in the liver, and these reserves can last for years.
+Even so, regular intake remains important because the body cannot produce this vitamin on its own.
+A gradual decline in levels over time may quietly affect blood cells, nerve function, and mental clarity before clear symptoms appear.

 Where is Vitamin B12 Produced or Synthesized in the Body?